-A ferry across the Port Hacking River from Cronulla to Bundeena offers access into the Royal National Park where short walks or extended hikes are available to explore the rugged coastline and lush Australian bush.
+A ferry across the Port Hacking River from Cronulla to Bundeena offers access to the Royal National Park where short walks or extended hikes are available to explore the rugged coastline and lush Australian bush.
 There are also other activities to experience such as kayak tours and art trails.

-Kurnell Peninsula in the Kamay Botany Bay National Park marks the place of first contact between Aboriginal Australians and Lieutenant James Cook, who landed here in 1770, paving the way for the establishment of a British Colony in Port Jackson in 1788.
-Discover stunning scenery, beautiful picnic grounds and don't miss the purpose built whale watching platform from May to August for an unbeatable view of the humpbacks travelling to warmer waters and then back down south with their babies.
+Kurnell Peninsula in the Kamay Botany Bay National Park marks the place of first contact between Aboriginal Australians and Lieutenant James Cook, who landed here in 1770.
+Discover stunning scenery, and beautiful picnic grounds and don't miss the purpose-built whale-watching platform from May to October for an unbeatable view of the whales travelling north to warmer waters and then back down south with their babies.

 There is so much to explore in the Sutherland Shire.